-Like other Aminoglycosides, it is used to treat serious systemic infections caused by Gram-negative bacteria.
+Like other Aminoglycosides, it is used to treat severe systemic infections caused by Gram-negative bacteria.

 Indications and clinical uses

-The infections treated include pneumonia, soft tissue infections.
-Like many antibiotics, use in animals has been derived mainly from empirical use and pharmacokinetic-pharmacodynamic information.
+The infections treated include pneumonia and soft tissue infections.
+Animal use has been derived mainly from practical help and pharmacokinetic-pharmacodynamic information like many antibiotics.

 Tobramycin has also been used topically.
 It has been used in nebulization solutions for respiratory infections.

-For nebulization, there is a unique formulation that is used in people that does not contain preservatives and is intended to treat infections caused by Pseudomonas aeruginosa in the airways of patients with cystic fibrosis .
+For nebulization, there is a unique formulation used in people who do not contain preservatives and is intended to treat infections caused by Pseudomonas aeruginosa in the airways of patients with cystic fibrosis.

-After administration via this route, Tobramycin remains concentrated mainly in the respiratory tract, and plasma or serum concentrations are very low and are unlikely to cause toxicity.
+After administration via this route, Tobramycin remains concentrated mainly in the respiratory tract, and plasma or serum concentrations are deficient and are unlikely to cause toxicity.

 Tobramycin ophthalmic will not treat a viral or fungal infection of the eye.